hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_route.html.markdown

 * `name` - (Required) The name which should be used for this Frontdoor Route.
 Changing this forces a new Frontdoor Route to be created.

-* `frontdoor_endpoint_id` - (Required) The ID of the Frontdoor Route.
+* `cdn_frontdoor_endpoint_id` - (Required) The ID of the Frontdoor Route.
 Changing this forces a new Frontdoor Route to be created.

-* `frontdoor_origin_group_id` - (Required) The resource ID of the Frontdoor Origin Group.
+* `cdn_frontdoor_origin_group_id` - (Required) The resource ID of the Frontdoor Origin Group.
 Changing this forces a new Frontdoor Route to be created.

-* `frontdoor_origin_ids` - (Required) One or more Frontdoor Origin resource IDs this Frontdoor Route will link to.
+* `cdn_frontdoor_origin_ids` - (Required) One or more Frontdoor Origin resource IDs this Frontdoor Route will link to.
 Changing this forces a new Frontdoor Route to be created.

 * `cache_configuration` - (Optional) A `cache_configuration` block as defined below.